Alterraun Verner: 2017

-On February 23, 2017, the Tampa Bay Buccaneers released Verner to clear $6.5 million in cap space.
+On February 23, 2017, the Buccaneers released Verner to clear $6.5 million in cap space.

 Miami Dolphins

 On July 25, 2017, the Miami Dolphins signed Verner to a one-year, $980,000 contract with an $80,000 signing bonus.

-Throughout training camp, he competed for a job as a starting cornerback against Xavien Howard, Byron Maxwell, Bobby McCain, Tony Lippett, and Cordrea Tankersley.
-Head coach Adam Gase named Verner the fourth cornerback on the Dolphins' depth chart to start the season, behind Xavien Howard, Byron Maxwell, and Bobby McCain.
+Throughout training camp, he competed for starting cornerback against Xavien Howard, Byron Maxwell, Bobby McCain, Tony Lippett, and Cordrea Tankersley.
+Head coach Adam Gase named Verner the fourth cornerback on the Dolphins' depth chart to start the season, behind Howard, Maxwell, and McCain.